A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Introduction

 \section{Introduction}

 Large-scale representation learning has shown strong transferability across a wide range of downstream tasks, particularly in language~\citep{llama3, gpt4} and vision domains~\citep{vit, dinov2}.
-Foundation models with large-scale pretraining have become essential for achieving state-of-the-art performance in downstream applications, serving as powerful initializations~\citep{devlin2019bert} or feature extractors~\citep{radford2021learning} for predictive tasks.
-Beyond predictive tasks, their representations have also been leveraged to enhance generative modeling, including distillation into denoising models~\citep{yu2024representation} and use as latent embeddings for latent diffusion models~\citep{rae}.
+Foundation models with large-scale pretraining have become essential for achieving state-of-the-art performance in downstream applications, serving as powerful feature extractors~\citep{radford2021learning} for predictive tasks.
+Beyond predictive tasks, researchers have leveraged their representations to enhance generative modeling, including distillation into denoising models~\citep{yu2024representation} and use as latent embeddings for latent diffusion models~\citep{rae}.

-Similarly, researchers in the molecular domain have also explored foundation models that learn transferable representations across diverse downstream tasks.
-These approaches can be categorized by the granularity of representations they model.
-For small molecules, models such as MiniMol~\citep{klaser2024minimol} and MolGPS~\citep{sypetkowski2024scalability} operate at the atom level and primarily target molecular property predictions, e.g., ADMET~\citep{huang2021therapeutics}.
-In parallel, protein-centric models, including AlphaFold~\citep{jumper2021highly} and the ESM family~\citep{lin2022language,hayes2025simulating}, learn amino-acid-level representations leveraged for a wide range of protein-based applications~\citep{alphamissense,ouyang2023predicting}.

-Notably, cutting-edge protein-centric models have reached atom-level granularity.
-AlphaFold3~\citep{abramson2024accurate} and its open-weight counterpart Boltz~\citep{wohlwend2024boltz1,passaro2025boltz2} learn atom-level representations to predict protein-ligand complexes with full atomic detail.
-This raises a natural question:

-If this holds, it suggests that separate pretraining pipelines for small molecules may not be strictly necessary, pointing toward a more unified molecular foundation model.

-On the one hand, the co-folding training objective used in protein-centric models such as Boltz seems promising for learning strong atom-level representations.
-Boltz is trained on collections of protein-ligand complexes and learns atomistic representations of ligands using their bound conformations, which may encode atom-level mechanisms such as hydrogen bonding and electrostatic interactions.
-While prior work shows that pretraining with 3D molecular structures yields transferable representations~\citep{zaidi2023pretraining,zhou2023unimol}, Boltz leverages richer supervision from interaction context in protein-ligand co-structures.

-On the other hand, skepticism remains regarding Boltz's broader utility.
-Some studies argue that protein models like Boltz rely heavily on evolutionary patterns derived from MSAs rather than a genuine atom-level understanding \citep{stahl2023protein}.
-In addition, \citet{masters2025investigating} has shown that predictions of AlphaFold3 depend on memorization rather than fully understanding the atom-level mechanism.
+In the small-molecule domain, this paradigm has motivated foundation models that learn transferable atom-level representations for drug discovery tasks such as ADMET prediction~\citep{huang2021therapeutics}.
+Most existing models learn from molecules considered in isolation: each training example is a small molecule associated with molecule-level supervision such as bioassay labels and quantum-chemical properties~\citep{mendez2024mole,klaser2024minimol,kim2024quantum,zhou2023unimol,li2023knowledge,sypetkowski2024scalability}.
+Although these models differ in architecture and objective, they share a common design choice: the small molecule itself is the primary object of representation learning, without explicit modeling of an interacting molecular partner.